Galaxy-Indie-Studio/HackerSimLuaMOD-WIKI/README.md

 USER AGREEMENT
 -----------------------------------------
 By modifying any of the software provided by Galaxy Indie Studio, I agree that I shall only use/modify things that have been set forth by the company to be editable by the player!
-Anyone who violates these User Terms of Service can and will be banned from the permenantly banned from the game!
+Anyone who violates these User Terms of Service can and will be permenantly banned from the game!
 Down below is the list of stuff that I may NOT modify!
 This is to maintain the intregity of ownership to Galaxy Indie Studio!
-Any violations of this Agreement is also persueably under criminal action!
+Any violations of this Agreement is also persueable under criminal action!
 Everything within the game is Copyrighted and Trademarked by Galaxy Indie Studio.

 DO NOT MODIFY
 ------------------------------------------